 Once you have created an in-depth post for each of these questions and many others about your products, staff, history, customer testimonials, special events, it’s time to write about your local community.

 It’s Time To Think Out Of The Box

-Apart from answering the questions your prospects ask you on a daily basis, there’s so many other ways to publish great content your audience.
+Apart from answering the questions, your prospects ask you on a daily basis, there are so many other ways to publish great content to your audience.
 You should consider how to gain even further authority in your community by offering solutions to other problems your potential buyers are suffering from.

 To get you started here are some ideas for a local business like yours.
 These suggestions will help you create evergreen content your prospects and clients will enjoy and share amongst their family and friends.
 In these examples I have used my home town St Andrews:

 - 10 Must Visit St Andrews Tourist Attractions

 - 7 Essential Tips For Parking In St Andrews